Tiffany Haddish Explains Why She Won’t Shoot Nude Scenes

 “They really wanted me to show my actual breasts and I told them straight up, ‘I’m not gonna do it,” she said.
 “I got paid the least amount of money out of everybody in the movie.”

 Haddish has no issue with being transparent in her interviews and often includes personal stories about other high profile celebrities.
 In an interview with Jimmy Kimmel!
-Live Friday, the late night talk show host asked Haddish if celebrities are weary about hanging out with her for fear of their personal encounters being shared with the world.
+Live Friday, the late-night talk show host asked Haddish if celebrities are wary about hanging out with her for fear of their personal encounters being shared with the world.

 “I don’t wanna hang out with people who are worried about hanging out with me, ’cause obviously you doing something you ain’t got no business,” Haddish said.